First-Year Experience: Timeline

 Will I make friends easily?
 I miss all my friends from high school.

 The summer before: The first-year experience at William Jewell begins long before new students set foot on the campus as members of its community.
-A new student is assigned to and contacted by a mentor at the end of June.
+A new student is assigned to and contacted by a mentor in July.
 The mentor—a returning student carefully selected and specially trained for helping new students through the toughest parts of the high school to college transition—is soon in contact with the new student: answering questions, sharing advice, assuaging fears, and, most importantly, developing friendship.
 By the time first-years come to William Jewell, they have a friend.

 I don’t know anyone and don’t want to go by myself – I think I’ll just stay in my room.

 New Student Orientation: The four-day event offers William Jewell’s formal introduction to college life.
 Taking place immediately before classes begin in August, Orientation acquaints new students with campus organizations, activities, facilities, faculty, staff, and new classmates.
 More importantly, Orientation introduces students to the deeper aspects of the William Jewell’s collegiate mission, involving students in a workshop on teambuilding and problem-solving, preparation for class work, opportunities for spiritual involvement, and participation in a community service activity.
 Mentors are with first-year students every step of the way, guiding them through the events and insuring that they are not alone or alienated at any moment.

 I am so intimidated by these professors.
 They must think I am so stupid.
 I don’t even understand how this whole college thing works.